 - Compromised vision

-- Symptoms of meningism
+- Symptoms or signs of meningism

 Why is this important?